se-edu/se-book/gitAndGithub/clone/sourcetree.md

-File -> `Clone / New…` and provide the URL and the destination directory.
+File &rarr; `Clone / New…` and provide the URL and the destination directory.

 You can use the `clone` command to clone a repo.